Subway Runner

 Standardized test prep

-SAT, GRE, MCAT vocab and quick-facts benefit from the rapid-fire format and high volume.
+SAT, GRE, and MCAT vocab and quick facts suit the fast format and high volume.

 Foreign language

-Repeated exposure to vocab in short sessions is the spaced-repetition gold standard.
+Repeated exposure to vocab in short bursts is what spaced repetition is built on.

 Coding interview trivia

-Big-O complexities, data-structure properties, syntax — quick recall questions fit perfectly.
+Big-O complexities, data-structure properties, and syntax all fit a quick-recall question.

 History flashcard material